secretDevelopment17/hexabot-music/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug with Hexa.
+Make sure your issue is a bug before you report it
 title: ''
 labels: 'Bug: Unconfirmed'
 assignees: ''

 ---

+**Your Discord tag**
+E.g. DezkrazeeeR#0001

 **Describe the bug**
 A clear and concise description of what the bug is.